 Just a couple of hints for making Gluten Free Cheesecake Brownies.

 Always allow the cream cheese to become soft.
 If it is not soft enough the mixture will be grainy.
-It tastes ok, but isn’t very appealing to look at.
+It tastes ok but isn’t very appealing to look at.
+Reduced fat cream cheese will work, nonfat will not.

 Dulce de Leche

-Dulce de Leche is a milk based caramel that is actually really easy to make.
-It is basically heated sweeten condensed milk.
-However, while easy, it is time consuming so I just bought mine.
+Dulce de Leche is a milk-based caramel that is actually really easy to make, but it is time-consuming so I just bought mine.
 If you would like to try making your own, check out this recipe: Homemade Dulce de Leche.
 If you are like me, buy it pre-made and eat the leftovers on apples :).

 Let them cool

 When I first made these I was anxious to try them, and they were fabulous.
-The whole family loved them (just don’t tell them they are gluten free!).
-I stored them in the refrigerator over night, and discovered that they were even more fabulous chilled.
+The whole family loved them, even my grandfather who swore he wouldn’t eat things that were “gluten free”.
+The gluten free cheesecake brownies taste best when chilled.
 Go ahead and eat one straight out of the oven, but chill the rest and you will be glad you did!

 Happy Gluten Free Eating!